 How Custom Work Begins

-When someone shows interest in having a piece made, whether furniture, a piece of sculptor or a painting commission, the consultation begins with understanding the client’s vision and the space the work will be placed in.
+When someone shows interest in having a piece made, whether furniture, a piece of sculpture or a painting commission, the consultation begins with understanding the client’s vision and the space the work will be placed in.
+I inquire about their aesthetic preferences and how the piece will live in their home, office, or community space; ensuring it harmonizes beautifully with the environment.

 Step 1: Consultation